CPVC VS PVC | The Definitive Guide

 Can PVC and CPVC be glued together?

 Yes.
 However, CPVC solvent cement technical will work very well with PVC.
-But, I recommend that a suitable weld-on primer and PVC solvent cement for the particular application be utilized.
-Always keep in mind that PVC solvent cement, because of its temperature limitations, is not advisable for CPVC piping.
+However, I recommend utilizing suitable weld-on primer and PVC solvent cement for the particular application.
+Always remember that PVC solvent cement, because of its temperature limitations, is not advisable for CPVC piping.

 Which PVC pipe is suitable for outdoor use?